swiftlang/swift-evolution/proposals/0107-unsaferawpointer.md

 cases.
 In particular, it is an effective technique for implementing data structures that manage storage for contiguous elements.
-The data structure may allocate a buffer with extra capacity and track the initialized state of each element position.
-For example:
+The data structure may allocate a buffer with extra capacity and track the initialized state of each element position as such:

 ```swift
 func getAt(index: Int) -> A {